Optically-Trapped Particle Tracking Velocimetry: Results and Discussion

 Finally, the limitations and some technical issues of ot-PTV are explained.
 The durations of trap and release ($T_{\mathrm{trap}}$ and $T_{\mathrm{release}}$ in Fig.~\ref{fig:protocol}) are closely related to the expected flow speed.
 For instance, if $T_{\mathrm{release}}$ is too long, the optical trap cannot pull back the tracer to the measurement position; if $T_{\mathrm{release}}$ is too short, the obtained samples are more affected by the precision of particle-tracking image analysis.
-Since the optical force depends on available optical tools and the tracer diameter, trial and error will be necessary to find a suitable protocol in practice.
+Since the optical force depends on available optical tools and the tracer diameter, trial and error will be necessary to find a suitable protocol of trap and release in practice.
 Another issue is the total time duration of experiments.
-In this paper, a single run to measure a point takes 330 s.
+In this paper, a single run to measure a point takes $330$ s for full sample numbers $N=6600$ (i.e., $2$ samples per cycle and $10$ cycles per second).
 Therefore, to obtain a profile (e.g., $30$ measurement points in a test section), it will take at least $3$ hours.
 Such a long duration may cause undesired drifts in experimental parameters (e.g., flow speeds, observation position, adsorption of tracers, temperature, etc.), and should be avoided.
-To address this issue, the use of multiple optical traps using liquid-crystal-on-silicon devices will be useful.
+To address this issue, the use of multiple optical traps using liquid-crystal-on-silicon devices will be useful; in Ref.~\cite{DiLeonardo2006}, a holographic optical tweezer using a spatial light modulator was applied for multiple optical traps.
+By choosing an appropriate size of $N$ in accordance with the requirement of the flow analysis (e.g., expected flow speed, allowable level of error; see Sec.~\ref{sec:effect-of-number}), together with the multiple optical trap strategy, we can reduce the experimental time significantly.